argoproj/argo-rollouts/docs/getting-started/istio/index.md

 `trafficRouting.istio.virtualServices`. `trafficRouting.istio.virtualServices` helps in adding
 one or more virtualServices unlike `trafficRouting.istio.virtualService` where only single virtualService can be added.
 This is required to have a HTTP route which splits between the stable and canary Services, referenced in the rollout.
+In this example, primary route splits the http route with port number 15372 between stable and canary services;
+secondary route splits the http route with port number 15373 between stable and canary services.
 In this guide, those Services are named: `rollouts-demo-stable` and `rollouts-demo-canary` respectively.
 The weight values for these services used should be initially set to 100% stable, and 0% on the canary.
 During an update, these values will be modified by the controller.